Road traffic injuries

 - Without action, road traffic crashes are predicted to rise to become the 7th leading cause of death by 2030.

-Every year the lives of almost 1.24 million people are cut short as a result of a road traffic crash.
+Every year the lives of approximately 1.25 million people are cut short as a result of a road traffic crash.
 Between 20 and 50 million more people suffer non-fatal injuries, with many incurring a disability as a result of their injury.

 Road traffic injuries cause considerable economic losses to victims, their families, and to nations as a whole.
 These losses arise from the cost of treatment (including rehabilitation and incident investigation) as well as reduced/lost productivity (e.g. in wages) for those killed or disabled by their injuries, and for family members who need to take time off work (or school) to care for the injured.
 Road traffic crashes cost most countries 3% of their gross domestic product.

 Who is at risk?

 More than 90% of deaths that result from road traffic injuries occur in low- and middle-income countries.
 Road traffic injury death rates are highest in the low- and middle-income countries of the African region.
 Even within high-income countries, people from lower socioeconomic backgrounds are more likely to be involved in a road traffic crashes.

 People aged between 15 and 44 years account for 48% of global road traffic deaths.

 From a young age, males are more likely to be involved in road traffic crashes than females.
 About three-quarters (73%) of all road traffic deaths occur among men.
 Among young drivers, young males under the age of 25 years are almost 3 times as likely to be killed in a car crash as young females.

 The Safe System approach: accommodating human error